DanRepik/api_foundry/readme.md

 #### Response Outputs

-Upon successful execution of the custom SQL, API-Maker expects a cursor containing the SQL results.
+Upon successful execution of the custom SQL, API-Foundry expects a cursor containing the SQL results.
 It will then attempt to map the cursor's contents into an array of objects to be returned as the path operation result.
 This mapping must be defined in the responses section of the path operation.

 The path operation must specify a response with a status code in the 200's, using application/json content type, and a schema that defines an array of objects.
-The properties defined in the array are used by API-Maker to convert the custom SQL cursor into the API response.
+The properties defined in the array are used by API-Foundry to convert the custom SQL cursor into the API response.

 When mapping from the SQL result to the API response, there are two strategies to handle mismatches between property names: